JeffHyde/SwiftUIComponentKit/README.md

 ### Installation

-To use the ViewComponent library, simply integrate it into your project using Swift Package manager and import SwiftUIComponentComponentKit.
+To use the ViewComponent library, simply integrate into your Xcode project using Swift Package manager and import SwiftUIComponentComponentKit.